Radio-frequency charge detection on graphene electron-hole double quantum dots

 In the following, the channels between the split gates are set to an n-type polarity by applying a positive voltage to the BG.
-By applying negative voltages to $V_\mathrm{G0}$ and $V_\mathrm{G2}$ forms an n-type QPC in the wide channel and a hole QD in the narrow channel in agreement with the carrier density calculation presented in Fig.~\ref{f1}b.
-We investigate this QPC-QD system by measuring the current through the narrow channel, $I_\mathrm{QD}$, as a function of $V_\mathrm{G0}$ and $V_\mathrm{G2}$, depicted in Fig.~\ref{f1}c.
-Coulomb resonances indicate the formation of a hole QD, which occupation can be controlled by $V_\mathrm{G2}$ (occupation 0h, 1h, etc.).
+First, we apply negative voltages $V_\mathrm{G0}$ and $V_\mathrm{G2}$ to form an n-type QPC in the wide channel and a hole QD in the narrow channel (see QPC and hQD in Fig.~\ref{f1}b).
+In Fig.~\ref{f1}c, we investigate the configuration of the QPC and just a single nearby hole QD (see left schematic in Fig.~\ref{f1}f) by measuring the current through the narrow channel, $I_\mathrm{QD}$, as a function of $V_\mathrm{G0}$ and $V_\mathrm{G2}$.
+Coulomb resonances indicate the formation of a hole QD, the occupation (0h, 1h, \ldots) of which can be controlled by $V_\mathrm{G2}$.
 With decreasing voltage $V_\mathrm{G0}$, the hole QD is dragged towards the charge detector, as shown by the curvature of the Coulomb peaks.
-We measure the conductance $G_\mathrm{CD} = I_\mathrm{CD}/V_\mathrm{CD}$ of the wide channel as a function of $V_\mathrm{G0}$, which is depicted in Fig.~\ref{f1}e, where quantized steps indicate the formation of a QPC.
+To reduce screening of the capacitive coupling between the charge detector and the QDs, G1 is used to deplete the charge carrier density in between the QPC and the hole QD (compare with Fig.~\ref{f1}b).
+This results in a low tunnel coupling, where transport through the QD can no longer be measured directly.
+We then measure the conductance $G_\mathrm{CD} = I_\mathrm{CD}/V_\mathrm{CD}$ of the wide channel as a function of $V_\mathrm{G0}$, which is depicted in Fig.~\ref{f1}e, where quantized steps indicate the formation of a QPC.
 The pinch off of the QPC conductance leads to the change in background current in Fig.~\ref{f1}c (see arrow).
 The residual conductance below the pinch off originates from a parallel conductive channel which is not controlled by the gate voltage $V_\mathrm{G0}$, limiting the maximum resistance to $\SI{50}{k\Omega}$.
 To optimize the sensitivity of the charge detector, the QPC is tuned to its steepest flank, highlighted by the arrow in Fig.~\ref{f1}e, where slight changes in the capacitive environment of the QPC translate into strong changes of its resistance.
-To reduce screening of the capacitive coupling between the charge detector and the QDs, G1 is used to deplete the charge carrier density in between the QPC and the right most QD (see Fig.~\ref{f1}b).
-This results in a low tunnel coupling, where transport through the QDs can no longer be measured directly.
-However, by measuring the current $I_\mathrm{CD}$, the charge occupation of the QDs can be measured indirectly.
+By measuring the current $I_\mathrm{CD}$, the charge occupation of the QDs in the narrower channel can be measured indirectly.
 Fig.~\ref{f1}f shows $I_\mathrm{CD}$ as a function of $V_\mathrm{G2}$.
-By decreasing $V_\mathrm{G2}$, a hole QD forms under FG G2 (compare with Fig.~\ref{f1}b).
-The number of holes occupying the QD under G2 increases, starting from an empty hole QD (red trace in Fig.~\ref{f1}f).
+By decreasing $V_\mathrm{G2}$, the number of holes occupying the QD under G2 increases, starting from an empty hole QD (red trace in Fig.~\ref{f1}f).
 Each charge transition causes a sharp jump in $I_{\mathrm{CD}}$.
-When applying a more negative voltage of $V_{\mathrm{G4}}=\SI{-5.35}{V}$, a barrier is formed in the channel, which leads to an electron QD emerging below G3 (compare with Fig.~\ref{f1}b).
-With decreasing $V_{\mathrm{G2}}$, this electron QD is emptied, which can be seen in jumps in $I_{\mathrm{CD}}$ due to charging events for further increasing $V_{\mathrm{G2}}$ (blue trace in Fig.~\ref{f1}f).
+When applying a more negative voltage of $V_{\mathrm{G4}}=\SI{-5.35}{V}$, a barrier is formed in the channel, which leads to a single electron QD emerging below G3 (see lower panel in Fig.~\ref{f1}d and right schematic in Fig.~\ref{f1}f).
+With decreasing $V_{\mathrm{G2}}$, this electron QD is emptied, as shown by jumps in $I_{\mathrm{CD}}$ (blue trace in Fig.~\ref{f1}f).
+Here, the area below G2 acts as the barrier of the electron QD.
 In this case, the step height of the charge detector response is less pronounced due to the weaker capacitive coupling caused by the larger distance between the electron QD and the QPC charge detector.
-The simulations of the corresponding band edge profiles along the center of the narrow channel are shown in Fig.~\ref{f1}d.
-Here, the black curve is the calculated electrostatic potential $\phi$ varying in between the bulk conduction and valence band edges.
-The charge carrier occupations of the individual QDs can be changed by varying the gate voltages, allowing to form e.g.~a single electron QD or an electron-hole DQD.